(as of Spring 2018)

 - During referee shortages, 9v9 games may be played with one CR and no ARs ($10 increment in a 9v9 game only when a single CR and no ARs are available).

-- For NPL games we have added $5 for AR and $10 for CR.
+- For NPL games we have added an increment.
 See in table above (applies only to NPL league games, e.g., increment not applicable for a state cup game).